Muhammad's views on Christians: Before the First Revelations

 At the age of nine, or according to some sources twelve, Muhammad went to Syria with his uncle Abu Talib and had interactions with Christians.
 One important contact was with the Nestorian monk Bahira in Bosra, modern Syria who foretold to the adolescent Muhammad his future prophetic career.
-This narrative is found in multiple accounts of Syrian literature.
+This narrative is found in multiple accounts of Syrian literature, although, its authenticity is questioned.

 Another narrative found in the Sira of Ibn Sa'd shows that while Muhammad was working for Khadija, she had him go on a journey to Syria along with a man named Maysarah.
 Once they reached Bostra in the south of Syria, Muhammad was reported to have taken shelter underneath a tree.
 A monk named Nestor approached Maysarah asking him who was the man underneath the tree.
 Explaining to the monk who he was, Nestor quickly responded, "None other than a Prophet is sitting beneath that tree."

 Waraqah ibn Nawfal was a Nestorian monk, first cousin to Muhammad's wife Khadija, and Mecca's priest or preacher according to some sources.
 He was the first man to tell Muhammad that he was a prophet based on the first revelation he received in the cave of Hira.